To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Recommended for those that need a solid folding adjustable weight bench that saves space

-The Fitness Reality 1000 Super Max Weight Bench is one of the most popular weight benches on Amazon.
-Most likely because of the solid price point, ability to fold up and save space in garage gyms, and the fact that it’s adjustable.
+The Fitness Reality 1000 Super Max Weight Bench is one of the most popular and best weight benches on Amazon.
+Most likely because of the solid price point, the ability to fold up and save space in your home gym, and the fact that it’s adjustable.

 This weight bench uses a ladder-style system for fast adjustments and adjusts from -15 to 85 degrees.
-The seat only has two positions but it’s a budget bench.
+The seat only has two positions but it’s a budget weight bench so that’s to be expected.

 Fitness Reality should definitely work on their quality control though.
 There are a ton of reports of upholstery being torn up, the pads being completely cracked, and other minor issues.